openprov/ssi-consultancy/InteroperabilityTestHarness.md

   def convert(self, in_file, in_format, out_file, out_format):
     As above, for provconvert.
 ```

-**Implementation - prov_interop.provpy.converter**

-* ProvPyConverter
-  - Defines LOCAL_FORMATS, mapping standards.PROVX ("provx") to "xml", the format specification expected by prov-convert.
-  - configure checks for "FORMAT", "INPUT" and "OUTPUT" in "arguments" configuration value.
-  - convert has signature matching Converter.convert.
-  - convert does not capture standard input or output - these are just left to be printed as-is.
-  - convert uses in_file extension and LOCAL_FORMATS to get value for prov-convert's -f FORMAT command-line value.
-* Tests - prov_interop.tests.provpy.test_converter
-  - ProvPyConverterTestCase
-    - Uses prov_interop.tests.provpy.prov-convert-dummy.py script which mimics return codes of prov-convert.

-**Implementation - prov_interop.provtoolbox.converter**

-* ProvToolboxConverter
-  - configure checks for "INPUT" and "OUTPUT" in "arguments" configuration value.
-  - convert has signature matching Converter.convert.
-  - convert does not capture standard input or output - these are just left to be printed as-is.
-* Tests - prov_interop.tests.provtoolbox.test_converter
-  - ProvToolboxConverterTestCase
-    - Uses prov_interop.tests.provtoolbox.provconvert-dummy.py script which mimics return codes of provconvert.

 Command-line converters, invoked by these classes, need to exit with a non-zero exit code in case of problems and/or *not* write an output file, so that conversion failures can be detected.